zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    by :zeek:id:`x509_set_certificate_cache`.

-   :f: The callback that will be called when encountering a certificate in the cache table.
+   :param f: The callback that will be called when encountering a certificate in the cache table.

    :returns: Always returns true.